 Economics is the study of how people and nations make decisions about how to use scarce resources.
 This course provides an overview of microeconomic, macroeconomic, international economic, and personal economic issues.
 Students who desire a better understanding of the stock market, business organizations, the banking system, international trade issues, and personal roles in the 21st century economy will benefit from taking this class.
 This course will help to prepare students for college-level studies in the social sciences and business-related fields.
-This course fulfills the required financial literacy credit.
+This course fulfills the required financial literacy credit for the class of 2024 & 2025 only.